reactioncommerce/reaction-docs/developer/swag-shop/introduction.md

 ---

  **⚠ NOTICE:** This tutorial aggregates a couple of Reaction blog posts into one place that should serve our community as an accessible show case on how to build a fully customized shop on top of Reaction.
-The orginal blog posts can be found here:
+The original blog posts can be found here:
 - <https://blog.reactioncommerce.com/building-and-launching-a-store-on-reaction/>
 - <https://blog.reactioncommerce.com/building-launching-a-swag-shop-part-2/>
 - <https://blog.reactioncommerce.com/building-a-swag-shop-lp2/>